openedx/ecommerce/README.rst

     $ make serve

 By default, the Django Debug Toolbar is disabled.
-To enable it, set the environmental variable ENABLE_DJANGO_TOOLBAR.
+To enable it, set the ENABLE_DJANGO_TOOLBAR environment variable.

 Testing
 -------